rust-lang/rfcs/active/0000-allocator.md

 constant on `RawAlloc`.
 (Note that the [high-level API](#the-typed_alloc-module) is already relying on `where` clauses, namely in its `from_type` method.)

-## What is the type for an alignment
+## What is the type of an alignment
+[What is the type of an alignment]: #what-is-the-type-of-an-alignment

 [RFC PR 39] deliberately used a `u32` for alignment, for compatibility with LLVM.
 This RFC is currently using `uint`, but only because our existing `align_of` primitives expose `uint`, not `u32`.

 ## Reap support
+[Reap support]: #reap-support

 After (re-)reading [ReCustomMalloc], I am thinking that we should make sure our allocator design allows for easy use of a *Reap* abstraction.